An Apples-to-Electrons Comparison of Low-Carbon Transportation Options

 Project Summary

-Renewable fuels have the potential to provide dramatic reductions in carbon footprint (>70%) quickly without requiring new infrastructure, mineral resource extraction, or carbon-intensive manufacturing.
-However, one major challenge to implementation is lack of end-user confidence in these fuels.
+Renewable fuels have the potential to significantly reduce carbon emissions compared to fossil fuels without requiring new infrastructure, mineral resource extraction, or carbon-intensive manufacturing.
+However, a key barrier to widespread adoption is a lack of end-user confidence, particularly concerning operational performance and fuel economy.

 Project team: André L. Boehman, PI (Engineering | U-M Ann Arbor); Shelie Miller, Co-I (SEAS | U-M Ann Arbor); William McAllister (U-M Transportation and Waste Services); Scott Guenther (U-M Transportation and Waste Services); Samuel Moran (U-M Transportation and Waste Services); David Slade (Renewable Energy Group, Inc.).